 The symptoms of depression aren’t personal.
 Depression makes it difficult for a person to connect on a deep emotional level with anyone, even the people he or she loves most.
 In addition, depressed people often say hurtful things and lash out in anger.
 Remember that this is the depression talking, not your loved one, so try not to take it personally.

 Hiding the problem won’t make it go away.
 Don’t be an enabler.
 It doesn’t help anyone involved if you are making excuses, covering up the problem, or lying for a friend or family member who is depressed.
 In fact, this may keep the depressed person from seeking treatment.

 You can’t “fix” someone else’s depression.
 Don’t try to rescue your loved one from depression.
 It’s not up to you to fix the problem, nor can you.
-You’re not to blame for your loved one’s depression or responsible for his or her happiness (or lack thereof).
+You’re not to blame for your loved one’s depression or responsible for their happiness (or lack thereof).
 Ultimately, recovery is in the hands of the depressed person.

 Is my friend or loved one depressed?

 Family and friends are often the first line of defense in the fight against depression.
 That’s why it’s important to understand the signs and symptoms of depression.
-You may notice the problem in a depressed loved one before he or she does, and your influence and concern can motivate that person to seek help.
+You may notice the problem in a depressed loved one before they do, and your influence and concern can motivate them to seek help.

 Be concerned if your loved one...